Like a Dragon: Pirate Yakuza in Hawaii: Plot

 Majima meets with Tucker, who produces a journal from a pirate who hid the Esperanza treasure in a cave on Nele Island.
 Rodriguez, revealed as the zealots' leader, attacks the yakuza settlement but later allies with Majima to stop Raymond, who plans to sell the treasure.
 To secure Tucker's passage, Majima defeats Mortimer in another coliseum fight; Mortimer is later killed by his own men.
 Masaru confesses he once accepted Raymond's bribe to sabotage Jason's ship but reconciles with Jason.

 The Goro Pirates discover a cave near Nele Island and battle a giant squid responsible for Majima's amnesia, restoring his memory.
 Naomi reports to Michele, who sends her armada to seize the treasure.
 Raymond betrays and kills Michele, seizing control of Madlantis and kidnapping Jason's daughter Moana.
-In the ensuing conflict, Shigaki accidentally stabs Jason, who is taken to Honolulu by Tucker.
+In the ensuing conflict, Shigaki accidentally stabs Jason, who is taken to Honolulu by Tucker to seek medical aid.
 Regretful, Shigaki vows to help rescue Moana.

 Majima, Saejima, and Naomi storm Madlantis, disable its defenses, and defeat Raymond, who is devoured by a white whale.
 The crew celebrates with Jason, now recovering, and agree to share the treasure, with Majima keeping only a photo as a keepsake.
-Six months later, Majima films his adventure on a TV set with his subordinates Nishida and Daisaku Minami, as well as Ichiban Kasuga, while Noah visits him.
+Six months later, Majima recounts his adventure while filming on a TV set with his subordinates Nishida and Daisaku Minami, as well as Ichiban Kasuga, while Noah visits him.
 On Rich Island, Jason and Masaru research the elixir, theorizing it is ambergris, while Rodriguez mourns his father's death.
 A flashback reveals Rodriguez's father, the last survivor of the Esperanza raid, lived unnaturally long thanks to ambergris and cast the remaining pieces into the sea.

 In a post-credits scene, Majima and Saejima, back in Japan, muse about their journey, revealing that the former set out to find the elixir for their friend Kazuma Kiryu.
 They visit Kiryu in the hospital, preparing to recount their story.